kanishka-linux/reminiscence/README.md

 * Supports public and group directory for every user.

-* Upload any file from web-interface for archieving.
+* Upload any file from web-interface for archiving.

 * Easy to use admin interface for managing multiple users.

 * Import bookmarks from Netscape Bookmark HTML file format.

 * Supports streaming of archived media elements.

+* Annotation support for both HTML and its readable version.

+* Rudimentary support for adding custom note.

 # Installation